deepmodeling/dpdispatcher/doc/run.md

 :linenos:
 ```

-The PEP 723 metadata entries for `tool.dpdispatcher` are defined below.
+The PEP 723 metadata entries for `tool.dpdispatcher` are defined as follows:

 ```{eval-rst}
 .. include:: pep723.rst